-Most hand rolls here cost between five and seven dollars, and the menu is divided into sections like Signature, Primo, and Vegan.
+Most hand rolls here cost between five and eight dollars, and the menu is divided into sections like Signature, Primo, and Vegan.
 As a rule of thumb, the least complicated hand rolls are the best - although by “best” we mostly just mean solid and worthwhile.
 Nothing at Nami Nori is going to make you see a little cartoon bird on your shoulder or change your worldview, but most of the food will keep you perfectly happy when you have sushi on the brain.
 The spicy tuna, for example, tastes like a slightly better version of the last solid spicy tuna you ate, and the salmon avocado roll is tasty, straightforward and perfectly fulfills the promise of its name.

 As the rolls get more elaborate, like tuna poke with crispy shallots and diced sea bass with daikon and gochujang, things start feeling gimmicky and underwhelming.
 These rolls aren’t bad, but they tend to have so much sauce (and other toppings) that you could be eating cubed jello or raw chicken, and you wouldn’t really know the difference.
 And, while it’s nice that there are a few vegetable-only options on the menu, the vegan hand rolls are similarly skippable.
 Under-seasoned tofu, it turns out, isn’t nearly as good raw fish, and an “avocado toast” hand roll that consists of what’s essentially guacamole and rice is mostly just a recipe for anger, regret, and self-examination.
 But at least all of these things look nice.